icons8/lunacy-docs/docs/export_new.md

 To **export the content of a slice**:

 1. Select one or multiple slices.
-2. Export it just like a layer, taking into account the **additional settings** for slices.
+2. Export it just like any other element, taking into account the **additional settings** for slices.

 To show/hide slices on the canvas, select or deselect the **Slices** option in the **Additional options** menu from the top bar:

 <embed type="image/svg+xml" alt="export_slices_enable_disable" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/vbxh7ACcEUKpMIgdJ7ccVA.svg" width="844" />

-## Exporting document pages
+### Exporting document pages

 To **export all of the content in a document page**:

 1. Use the `Ctrl + A` / `⌘ + A` shortcut to select all layers and frames on the page, **except for locked layers**.
-2. Export it just like a layer.
+2. Export it like any other element.

-## Exporting documents
+### Exporting documents

-To export a document, there has to be at least one frame inside it.

-Also, keep in mind that when exporting a document, Lunacy **ignores**:
+There has to be at least one frame inside the document if you want to export it.
+Also, keep in mind that when exporting a document, Lunacy ignores:

 - Layers that are not framed
 - Main components